ALOS-2 (Advanced Land Observing Satellite-2) / Daichi-2

 5) Reduction of XMOD in size and mass by boosting double-sided mounting techniques and applying small lightweight parts.

 The baseband module consists of the following devices:

 - TCXO (Temperature Compensated Crystal Oscillator).

-• RF module: The RF modules performs quadrature modulation on the I-channel and Q-channel signals generated by the baseband module, and then the modulated signals are amplified as desired.
+The RF modules perform quadrature modulation on the I-channel and Q-channel signals generated by the baseband module, and then the modulated signals are amplified as desired.

-The PALSAR-2 Electric Unit (ELU) consists of System Controller (SC), Data Processor (DP), as shown in Figure 56.
-SC receives command from satellite and sends telemetry to satellite.
+The PALSAR-2 Electric Unit (ELU) consists of System Controller (SC), Data Processor (DP), as shown in Figure 61.
+SC receives commands from the satellite and sends telemetry to the satellite.
 DP compresses mission data and sends it to MDHS.

 The secondary missions on the ALOS-2 mission by JAXA were: 23)